elunna/nerfhack-changelog/README.md

 * orcish equipment is usually generates rusty and/or corroded
 * dwarven items frequently spawn as fixed.

+### Price Identification Nerf
+This change destroys price identification and aligns most potions, scrolls, wands, and rings to the same price (SLEX).

+* All rings cost $200
+* All potions cost $200
+* All wands cost $200
+* All scrolls cost $200

+Exceptions:
+* Potions of water still cost 100 (if cursed or blessed)
+* Potions of blood cost 100
+* Cards of zapping still cost $50.
+These are usually only present for cartomancers.

 ### ITEM EROSION AND DESTRUCTION
 * Objects can be completely destroyed via rusting/rotting/corroding (Evil)
 * Almost all items are erodeable/destroyable (Evil) - amulets, rings, wands, and tools are now eligible for erosion.
 These items can be erodeproofed via confused enchant weapon scrolls or by dipping into potions of reflection.